TT-CL/sat/README.md

-# Idea Unit Annotation Scribe
+# Idea Unit Platform for Assisting Linking -- IU PAL
 Complete server architecture for a framework for supporting the annotation of Idea Unit alignment data.

 Current server structure: